Updated: May 7

 She'd got the call just as she was walking out the door for Sunday School.
 Her mother needed her.

-"I've somehow got my walker stuck between the bedroom and the bathroom and I can't get it lose.
+"I've somehow got my walker stuck between the bedroom and the bathroom and I can't pull it free.
 I don't know what to do," her mother's voice sounded shaky.

 "I'll be right there."